 During the heat of the day, fish get a bit lethargic, but when the sun goes down, fish are more likely to bite.
 Night fishing is fun and some popular spots for night fishing, especially on local bridges and docks, including the Venice Jetty, Casey Key’s Blackburn Point Swing Bridge, Siesta Key’s Point of Rocks, and New Pass Bridge connecting Lido and Longboat Keys.

 Night Blooming Cereus blooms during the summer

 Summertime is prime time to see Florida’s Night Blooming Cereus.
 This tropical “Queen of the Night” cactus blooms only at night, so you will have to wait until after dark to see it.
-By day, the epiphyte is a green, spindly, long and slender plant often bunched up and hanging off palms and oaks.
+By day, the epiphyte is a green, spindly, long, and also slender plant often bunched up and hanging off palms and oaks.
 On summer nights, its flowers open to a large 8” diameter, displaying a creamy white and very fragrant flower.
-Selby Botanical Gardens is a good place to see them.
-Director of Selby Gardens Horticulture, Mike McLaughlin shares that “an evening stroll through the Selby Gardens parking lot is simple way to see this spectacular epiphyte in bloom.”
+Selby Botanical Gardens is also a good place to see them.
+Director of Selby Gardens Horticulture, Mike McLaughlin shares that “an evening stroll through the Selby Gardens parking lot is a simple way to see this spectacular epiphyte in bloom.”